metallb/metallb-operator/README.md

 ```shell
 make test-e2e
 ```
-The e2e test need a running cluster with a metallb-operator running.
+The e2e test need a running cluster with a MetalLB Operator running.

 ### Make